 We provide Internships and Co-Op Placements to third level students, either as part of their term time course work or summer work.
 Our internships are designed to give under graduate and graduate students a comprehensive experience and insight into the life of a researcher.

-Tyndall has a critical mass of over 350 researchers.
+Tyndall has a critical mass of over 500 researchers, students and professional support staff.
 Our students work alongside established internationally renowned senior researchers.

 Students have access to the extensive research infrastructure in Tyndall.
 This includes several fabrication facilities (CMOS, compound semiconductor and Microsystems) and a leading range of characterisation, analytical and test laboratories.